nio-blocks/hash_table/README.md

 HashTable
 =========

-Group a list of signals into one hash table Signal.
-The output Signal will contain an attribute for each evaluated **key** and the **value** of the **key** attribute will be a **list** with an item of **value** for each matching signal.
+Group a list of input signals into one hash table signal.
+The output signal will contain an attribute for each evaluated **key** and the **value** of the key will be a **list** containing each value found with that key.

-If `one_value` is `True`, the Signal attributes will have a single matching value instead of a list of all values with a matching key.
-If multiple matches, then the last input signal processed will be the value used.
+If `one_value` is `True`, the output signal's attributes will have a single value instead of a list of all values.
+If multiple matching keys are found, the value of the last input signal processed will be the value of the key.

-If `group_by` is defined, a Signal for each value in the `group_by` attribute will be produced.
+If `group_by` is defined, an output signal will be produced for each value in the `group_by` attribute.

 Properties
 ----------
 -   **key**: Expression property.
-Evaluates to key attribute on output Signal.
+Evaluates to a key attribute on output signal.
 -   **value**: Expression property.
 Evaluates to a value in a list of values with a matching key.
 -   **group_by**: Expression to group signals by.
--   **group_attr**: When `group_by` is used, this is the value that will be stored in a Signal attribute called, in this case, `group`.
+-   **group_attr**: When `group_by` is used, this is the value that will be stored in a signal attribute called, in this case, `group`.
--   **one_value**: If `True`, the output signals have attribute values that are a single value instead of a list of all matching values.
-When multiple signals match one key, the value used is from the last signal processed.
+-   **one_value**: If `True`, the output signal's attributes have a single value instead of a list of values.
+When multiple input signals have the same key, the value of the last signal processed is the value of the output signal's attribute.

 Dependencies
 ------------